-The sequence of issuing DP instruction is: CS# goes low→ sending DP instruction code→ CS# goes high. (see Figure 24)
+The sequence of issuing DP instruction is: CS# goes low→sending DP instruction code→ CS# goes high. (see Figure 27)

-Once the DP instruction is set, all instruction will be ignored except the Release from Deep Power-down mode (RDP)

-and Read Electronic Signature (RES) instruction. (those instructions allow the ID being reading out).
-When Powerdown, the deep power-down mode automatically stops, and when power-up, the device automatically is in standby mode.
+Once the DP instruction is set, all instruction will be ignored except the Release from Deep Power-down mode (RDP) and Read Electronic Signature (RES) instruction. (those instructions allow the ID being reading out).
+When Power-down, the deep power-down mode automatically stops, and when power-up, the device automatically is in standby mode.
 For RDP instruction the CS# must go high exactly at the byte boundary (the latest eighth bit of instruction code been latched-in); otherwise, the instruction will not executed.
 As soon as Chip Select (CS#) goes high, a delay of tDP is required before entering the Deep Power-down mode and reducing the current to ISB2.

-(17) Release from Deep Power-down (RDP), Read Electronic Signature (RES)
+(19) Release from Deep Power-down (RDP), Read Electronic Signature (RES)

 The Release from Deep Power-down (RDP) instruction is terminated by driving Chip Select (CS#) High.
-When Chip Select (CS#) is driven High, the device is put in the Stand-by Power mode.
-If the device was not previously in the Deep Power-down mode, the transition to the Stand-by Power mode is immediate.
-If the device was previously in the Deep Power-down mode, though, the transition to the Stand-by Power mode is delayed by tRES2, and Chip Select (CS#) must remain High for at least tRES2(max), as specified in Table 6.
+When Chip Select mode, though, the transition to the Stand-by Power mode is delayed by tRES2, and Chip Select (CS#) must remain High for at least tRES2(max), as specified in Table 6.
 Once in the Stand-by Power mode, the device waits to be selected, so that it can receive, decode and execute instructions.